groboclown/java-retval/CONTRIBUTING.md

 To develop the library, you'll need to fork the repository and submit changes back to the main project.
 All changes you make will need to first have a good build.

-#### What's Left To Implement

-* Fill in the remaining placeholder functions.
-* Add in JavaDoc everywhere.
-This is partially done.
-* Get up to 100% code coverage in tests.
-* API must be closer examined to ensure proper use cases for each top-level class and method.
-* Move the development guide to the github.io page off of the readme file frontmatter.

 #### Code Style Guide

 The library uses a style check based off of the Google standard.
 There are more local variations that, though they conform to the standard, don't look like normal code.